Type XX 3-register

 Running seconds has marks at each second, with longer marks at each 5 second.
 There are numerals for 20, 40 and 60, with index marks that are slightly thicker than the other marks.

-Marks do not extend all the way to the edge of the register. [c] The “6” is open. [c] Seconds marks extend all the way to edge of the register.
+The ‘6’ is open by just a fraction.
+Seconds marks extend all the way to edge of the register.

 12 hour register